 - 1. Application for graduation at the beginning of the final semester; - Completion of academic requirements for the degree as set forth in the catalog; any request for a waiver of a required course must be made to and approved by the Academic Dean in writing. - 3.
-Satisfactory settlement of all financial accounts with the college; - 4.
-Approval by the college of the personal character and moral worthiness of the candidate; - 5.
-Participation in graduation exercises; exceptions must be requested by writing to the Registrar; - 6.
-Maintenance of a minimum grade point average of 2.0; - Passage of the Florida Teacher Certification Examinations (FTCE) or PRAXIS I and II by those majoring in education certification programs; - 8.
-Must take at least 25% of total degree requirements from BCF. - 9.
-Must be enrolled for at least one course at BCF the semester the student plans to graduate. - 10.
-Must attain a scaled score of 45 or above on the writing skills and reading sections and a 2.0 on the essay writing section of the Collegiate Assessment of Academic Proficiency (CAAP).
+Satisfactory settlement of all financial accounts with the college;

+- 4. Approval by the college of the personal character and moral worthiness of the candidate; - 5.
+Participation in graduation exercises; exceptions must be requested by writing to the Registrar; - Maintenance of a minimum grade point average of 2.0.
+(Teacher Education students must have earned a cumulative GPA of 2.5 in order to graduate). - 7.
+Passage of the Florida Teacher Certification Examinations (FTCE) by those majoring in education certification programs; - 8.
+Must take at least 25% of total degree requirements from BCF. - Must be enrolled for at least one course at BCF the semester the student plans to graduate. - 10.
+Must attain a scaled score of 45 or above on the writing skills and reading sections and a 2.0 on the essay writing section of the Collegiate Assessment of Academic Proficiency (CAAP) or attain a minimum score of 420 on the ETS Proficiency Profile Test and a minimum score of 2 on the essay portion.